 Learning the Power Clean technique can be very frustrating for athletes, since it takes a long time and progress is not always linear.
 Hence there will be ups and downs.
 When we start out to learn the Power Clean we are working with very little resistance to acquire and consolidate the Power Clean technique, before we train the Power Clean and focus on loading the exercise.

-The terminology I am using of the different phases for the Power Clean technique
+The terminology I am using of the different phases of the Power Clean technique

 - Start position